Can I get a loan if I’m on benefits?

 Affordability

-A lender is unlikely to give you a loan unless they think you can afford the monthly repayments.
-To work out what you can afford to repay, lenders will look at your income, including benefits, and see how it stacks up against your regular outgoings and other financial commitments.
+Lenders are unlikely to give you a loan unless they think you can afford the monthly repayments.
+To work out what you can afford to repay, lenders will look at your income, including benefits.
+They’ll want to see how it stacks up against your regular outgoings and other financial commitments.

 It’s important to be honest with lenders about this, as it’s critical to make sure the loan is within your budget.
 If you borrow money you can’t repay, it could have serious financial consequences and affect your ability to borrow in the future.